xarantolus/blog/_posts/2021-01-08-run-python-script-from-github-no-experience-required.md

 <div class="center-image"><img src="assets/2021-01-08-run-python-script-from-github-no-experience-required/gallery-dl-success.png" alt="We could start gallery_dl" /></div>

 But there's still an error because we didn't tell the program what to do.
-Note that it also tells us that we can add ` --help` at the end "to get a list of all options", as in the program will tell us what it can do (and how we specify it).
+Note that it also tells us that we can add `--help` (make sure you add a space between the program name and `--help`) at the end "to get a list of all options", as in the program will tell us what it can do (and how we specify it).

 ##### Command-line arguments
 Most command-line programs don't ask interactively what they are supposed to do, they expect you to tell them from the start.